|Nutrition Facts (per serving)|

 Before beginning the recipe, make sure you have some cheesecloth and a clean glass or ceramic jar on hand.
 And don't plan to use it immediately—although very easy to make, the smen will need to sit a month or longer for the characteristic flavor to develop; the longer it sits, the stronger the flavor will be.

 1 tablespoon kosher salt

 Melt the butter over low heat in a small saucepan.
 Increase the heat and bring the melted butter to a simmer.
 Simmer gently for 30 to 45 minutes, or until the milk solids on the bottom of the pot have turned a light amber.

-Place a piece of cheesecloth over a bowl and carefully pour the clarified butter (not the solids) through a cheesecloth.
+Place a piece of cheesecloth over a bowl and carefully pour the clarified butter—just the liquid, not the solids—through a cheesecloth.
 Repeat this straining several times if necessary to remove all traces of milk solids.
 You want only perfectly clear clarified butter for smen.